Bond Offshore Helicopters Flight 85N

 Just before 2:00 pm on 1 April 2009, Bond Offshore Helicopters Flight 85N crashed 11 nmi north-east of Peterhead, Scotland in the North Sea while returning from a BP oil platform in the Miller oilfield, 240 km north-east of Peterhead.
 The crash killed all sixteen people aboard.
 The flight was operated using a Eurocopter AS332L2 Super Puma Mk 2 belonging to Bond Offshore Helicopters.
 The cause of the crash was main rotor separation following a catastrophic gearbox failure.

+Passengers and crew

 The helicopter was flown by Captain Paul Burnham and co-pilot Richard Menzies, both working for Bond Offshore Helicopters.
 Most of the victims were employees of KCA Deutag Drilling.